Emerald is the oldest township in the Hills & beautiful to visit anytime of the year.

 If you enjoy open spaces, majestic views and colours, mists and warm winter fires, stunning bird and wildlife, fern gullies & forest walks and fresh mountain air, Emerald is the perfect destination to experience a range of local cuisine & wines, markets & live theatre immersed in local hills charm, heritage & culture.

-Self-serve Visitor Information is available at the The Eastern Dandenong Ranges Visitor Centre located at the Shop of Opportunities, 15 Kilvington Drive, opposite Puffing Billy Park.
+Self-serve Visitor Information is available at the The Eastern Dandenong Ranges Visitor Centre at the Fernlea Shop of Opportunities, 15 Kilvington Drive, opposite Puffing Billy Park.

 Emerald is popular with families and makes a great base to visit other nearby family attractions by car.
-Healesville Sanctuary is 35mins away and Phillip Island 1hr 30mins.
+Healesville Sanctuary is 35mins away, Gumbuya World 35mins away and Phillip Island 1hr 30min.

-Emerald Lake Park is right in the centre of Emerald's two retail shopping precincts, Puffing Billy Precinct & Emerald Lakeside Precinct located close to Lakeside Drive and Emerald-Monbulk Road.
+Emerald Lake Park is right in the centre of Emerald's two retail shopping precincts, Puffing Billy Precinct in Kilvington Drive & Emerald Lakeside Precinct located close to Lakeside Drive and Emerald-Monbulk Road.
 It is a 5min walk between the two precincts, take the Emerald-Gembrook Road.

 You'll find the Emerald Museum, Nobelius Heritage Park, Model Railway Museum, paddleboats, playground, BBQ & picnic areas and walking tracks all at Emerald Lake Park.

 The new 16km Eastern Dandenong Ranges Rail Trail goes from Emerald to Gembrook.
 This is a must for walking & cycling enthusiasts providing a unique rail trail experience; open space views looking out to Westernport Bay, fern gullies, tall Eucalypt forests and patchwork farmland.